 By the way, which are the typical dishes of Pisa?
 Tuscany has always been synonymous with good food.
-So even in Pisa it will be possible to taste delicious dishes.
+So even in Pisa, it will be possible to taste delicious dishes.
 We mention only a few as an example.
-Bordatino alla pisana is a soup, a dish of poor cuisine made with bean purée, black cabbage and yellow flour.
+Bordatino alla pisana is a soup of poor cuisine dish made with bean purée, black cabbage, and yellow flour.
 It is a typical winter dish.

-Pallette is a sort of polenta or better, a cream of ground cornmeal, served and seasoned with a beef, pork and rabbit ragout with mushroom sauce.
+Pallette is a sort of polenta or, better, a cream of ground cornmeal, served and seasoned with beef, pork, and rabbit ragout with mushroom sauce.
 The ideal period is from September onwards.

-Finally, the Cantuccini with Vin santo are dry biscuits composed of whole almonds and pine nuts.
-Due to their consistency, it is customary to consume them by soaking them into the Vin Santo (a sweet wine).
+Finally, the Cantuccini with Vin santo are dry biscuit of whole almonds and pine nuts.
+Due to their consistency, consuming them by soaking them in the Vin Santo (a sweet wine) is customary.